 to automatically advance the document to the correct state upon completion of the prior state.
 Users assigned as abstractors and reviewers can see lists of tasks assigned to them and mark them as completed when done.

-Following the initial step of automatic abstraction using the NLP engine, many documents will also be assigned for manual abstraction.
-The manual abstractor begins with the information garnered by the NLP engine and validates, corrects, and adds additional information to the abstracted results.
+Following the upload of the document and any provided metadata or automatic abstraction results, many documents will also be assigned for manual abstraction.
+The manual abstractor begins with any information garnered automatically and validates, corrects, and adds additional information to the abstracted results.

 The assignment of documents to individual abstractors may be done automatically or manually by an administrator.
 An administrator can also choose to bypass the abstraction step by unassigning the manual abstractor, immediately forwarding the document to the review phase.